nicm42/100-days-of-code-v2/log3.md

 **Day 83: 4th July 2021**
 Today I did Traversy Media's crash courses on Node and Express, which was a lot.
 I've done freeCodeCamp's basic Node & Express, but really didn't understand what was going on with them.
 Splitting them out helped, so now I see what was going on.
 I need to look back at the videos I saw using an API and creating an API with Node/Express and see if I now understand what is going on with them.

+**Day 84: 5th July 2021**
+I did a video and a half today, which came to an hour.
+But I added another half hour to the watch list, so it's not really gone down much...